-Location of State Data: No State data received, obtained, or generated by the Party in connection with performance under this Agreement shall be processed, transmitted, stored, or transferred by any means outside continental United States, except with the express written permission of the State.
+E. No Confidential State Data received, obtained, or generated by the Party in connection with performance under this express written permission of the State.

+Agreement shall be processed, transmitted, stored, or transferred by any means outside the United States, except with the